WokLibCodeClub/SpaceRace/step05-add_lives/readme.md

-# Adding lives to the game
+# Step 5 - Adding lives to the game

 So far you have coded up a game with a rocket and asteroids, and there is a score that increases each time the rocket gets to the end.
 However, this will go on forever!
 The game should